bosth/bosth.github.io/content/pages/ottoman-travel/index.md

 * The application is only as good as the input data so I am relying on the mapmakers' and *sâlnâme* authors' accuracy.
 * In some cases, maps show connections but there is no travel time given; in those cases, I estimated the travel time based on the connection type and the typical time needed to travel that distance based on other connections in the map.
 This assumption may be wrong.
-* I added ferries across the Bosphorus and known tramlines inside Istanbul, but I do not have timetables for these, so durations are estimated.
+* I added ferries across the Bosphorus and known tramlines inside Istanbul and Izmir, but I do not have timetables for these, so durations are estimated.
 * On the map, the railway connections are measured in kilometres rather than hours, so I had to estimate the journey times.
 However, I did find the duration of train travel for some journeys in other sources (for example Mudanya to Bursa), so I was able to program in accurate rail journey times for those.
 * In all cases, the travel times that you see do not include any time spent waiting for onward transportation or time spent at intermediary points.